Spain and Portugal: (17 Days) September 29 - October 15 2021

 - Single Supplement charge, if requested ($1,360 Canadian)

-- Personal Expenses such as souvenirs, laundry, drinks not included at meals
+- Personal Expenses such as souvenirs, laundry, and drinks not included at meals.

 - Arrival & departure transfers.
 We can arrange individual or group transfers when you have confirmed the arrival & departure times of your flights.
 Please contact us for a quote.